littlebusters/Fw-to-JSON/README.md

 ## Instllation

-Download the plugin zip and unzip.
-And put the unziped fonlder to the Fireworks "Commands" folder.
+[Download the plugin zip](https://github.com/littlebusters/Fw-to-JSON/archive/master.zip) and unzip, rename "Fw-to-JSON-master" to "Fw to JSON".
+And put the fonlder to the Fireworks "Commands" folder.

 ## Usage